Stinky-c/curse-api/README.md

 ## Some backstory

 A while back when I was starting to learn python further then the basics I created a small tool to download Minecraft mods from a pack manifest.
 Soon after I wrote it the new API changes came and broke it.
 Now once more I want to return to that project idea and expand further.
-Thus chance to rewrite an old api wrapper of mine with a new library [Chili](https://pypi.org/project/chili/), a dataclass support library also providing data hydration.
-I have learned a lot since I first wrote that tool.
-I hope to learn more to build a better revision of it.
-I decided that this simple-ish api wrapper would be the first step to a Modpack manager.
+After first rewriting the project using [chili](https://pypi.org/project/chili/) it felt off, so returned to rewrite once more using pydantic for data validation and ease of access

 ----